Nokia 7390

 The Nokia 7390 is a mobile phone featuring the Series 40 interface from the L'Amour Collection.
-It was released in the United States in early 2007, elsewhere in late 2006.
+It was announced in September 2006 and released in December 2006.
 It is the first 3G-capable fashion phone from Nokia.
 One of the useful features of the phone is the ability to play music or take pictures without opening it.
 The camera's maximum resolution is at 3 megapixels.
 The on-board music player can play MP3, AAC, eAAC+, and WMA formats and more.
 It is available in Bronze Black and Powder Pink.